jadonmat/AutoTCAS/README.md

 **For Those Building From Source Files**
 ----------------------------------------
 1. Clone the repository or download files from: https://github.com/jadonmat/AutoTCAS.git (You can directly clone in visual studio).

+      If you wish to contribute follow these steps in [Contributing](https://github.com/jadonmat/AutoTCAS/edit/master/README.md#-contributing).

 2. Open the .sln file in Visual Studio 2022.
 3. Set the build configuration to Release and platform to x64.
 4. Build the solution (Build > Build Solution).